4-point-0/aeternity-snap/packages/snap/README.md

 ### 🔒 Safe and secure.

-**The plugin does not have access to the Internet**, and also **does not return the private key** of your aeternity account to a third-party application.
+**The plugin does not return the private key** of your aeternity account to a third-party application.

 ### 👀 Full transparency